 Within this NSM, there is a requirement for a zero-trust architecture strategy for the Department of Defense and the Intelligence communities, as well as multi-factor authentication, encryption and looking at quantum-resistant technologies to secure both data at rest and in transit.

 This is where Eclypses MTE technology comes into play.
 Unlike other solutions that stop at monitoring, MTE technology takes a proactive approach to secure data to the highest level in anticipation of a breach.
 MTE is an application-level technology specifically designed to secure application data before it hits the operating system, the network, or the transport layer.
-The patented use of FIPS 140-3 validated cryptographic modules allows businesses to control their application data without the reliance on uncontrolled and vulnerable systems.
+The patented use of Eclypses cryptographic modules allows businesses to control their application data without the reliance on uncontrolled and vulnerable systems.
 In addition, MTE includes endpoint verification, key management, and unique protection to most man-in-the-middle attacks using toolkits specifically designed for the use case.

 Interested in learning more?
 Contact us today.